Duanyll/comfyui_functional/docs/node-reference.md

 - All nodes expect `LIST` data structures from the Basic Data Handling pack.
 Passing ComfyUI Data Lists will deadlock the graph.
 - The scheduler hacks that make repeated execution possible may disable caching.
 Budget extra runtime whenever you lean on side effects.
 - ComfyUI updates can invalidate assumptions about evaluation order.
 Test after every upgrade and file issues with reproduction workflows when possible.
+- Remote function calls require all parameters and return values to be serializable.
+Models, samplers, and other complex ComfyUI objects must stay inside the remote function body.
+- Shared memory optimization for remote calls only works when both ComfyUI instances run on the same physical machine.